alanrob17/Understanding-Typescript/02-TypeScript-basics-and-basic-types.md

 This will remove the property error and show us the intellisense for the ``person`` object again.

 Once again this is not a good practice.
+We should let TypeScript infer the types as we did in the original object.

 ## Nested objects & types